baldram/gwt-leaflet-d3/README.md

 ### Initialize

+In order to use the `gwt-leaflet-d3`, a Leaflet map needs to be loaded first.
-Assume your project already includes `leaflet.js` and `leaflet.css` or the base of Leaflet is already initialized with `LeafletResources.whenReady()` as described [here](https://github.com/gwidgets/gwty-leaflet#leaflet-javascript-files).
+Assume your project already includes `leaflet.js` and `leaflet.css`.

-Then to use D3 plugin it's enough to initialize it as below.
+Then to use `gwt-leaflet-d3` plugin it's enough to initialize it as below.

 ```java
 public class YourGWTApp implements EntryPoint {